 Zerodha is a discount brokerage firm.
 It offers an online platform that allows the user to trade stocks, commodities, and currency derivatives.
-In this zerodha review, we carefully analyse its features.
+In this Zerodha review, we carefully analyze its features.

 Kite is Zerodha trading application.
 All software applications including website, mobile trading, and trading terminal are available free of charge.
 Furthermore, the mobile app supports Android and iOS.